Yarmouth wants economic diversity, looks to address affordable housing

 Casey said the first task of the committee will be studying local housing data and compare it to the Greater Portland area, giving context to the terms “affordable” and “workforce.”
 The findings and recommendations will be passed along to the town council, which has given the committee six months to complete the initial process.

 The Affordable Housing Committee, according to an announcement on the town website, defines affordability as households where monthly housing costs do not exceed 30% of a household’s income.
-The committee will first establish the parameter for affordable housing for households with an annual income between 50% and 80% of the median family income for greater Portland, which is $71,913, according to the U.S. Census in 2019.
+The committee will first establish the parameter for affordable housing for households with an annual income between 50% and 80% of the median family income for Cumberland County, which is $73,072, according to the Greater Portland Council of Governments.
 According to the Census, the median household income in Yarmouth in 2019 was $89,984, compared to $57,918 in the state.
 In Maine, the average home has 2.32 people, similar to Yarmouth, with 2.45 people per household.

 According to a 2016 Market Analysis and Action Plan contracted by the town, median monthly housing costs for Yarmouth residents with mortgages is $1,890, 41% higher than the state average.
 The median gross rent in Yarmouth is $1,140, which almost 50% of renters across the state would be unable to afford.